PickNikRobotics/ik_benchmarking/README.md

 **Solve Time:** is the time taken to find an IK solution, measured in microseconds.

-**Solve Rate:** is the percentage of the successful trials to the total IK solution trials.
+**Success Rate:** is a value between 0 and 1, representing the ratio of successful trials to the total IK solution trials.

 **Position Error:** After finding the IK solution, the function calculates the position error by comparing the robot tip link position from both the forward and inverse kinematics processes.